NetApp/eseries-perf-analyzer/README.md

 ## Once It's Started
 ### Accessing the Web Services Proxy
 The Web Services Proxy can be accessed at **http://<host\>:8080**.
 From here you can access the SANtricity® Unified Manager using default credentials of _admin/admin_.
 This is a UI frontend for managing storage arrays.
 There are also links to the Web Services API reference as well as the NetApp support site.
+Through this manager, it is also possible to create and organize your arrays into folders.
+This allows you to arrange arrays into logical groups.
+These groups are exposed in the dashboards, and graphs can be filtered by these groups.
+These folders are updated at start, and then periodically every 10 minutes.
+If you would like to see your folder changes reflected in dashboards immediately, simply restart services using _"make restart"_.
 ### Accessing the Grafana Interface and Dashboards
 The dashboards are available at **http://<host\>:3000** using default credentials _admin/admin_.
 Grafana should be pre-configured for immediate access to your data.
 Documentation for additional configuration and navigation can be found [here](http://docs.grafana.org/guides/getting_started/).
 ## Troubleshooting